clavinjune/clavinjune.dev/content/en/blogs/golang-http-handler-with-gzip.md

 }
 ```

 Just like a normal HTTP request, you just need to `create an HTTP.Request`, `send the request`, and lastly `decode the response`.
-But, before send the request payload, don't forget to compress it fist.
+But, before send the request payload, don't forget to compress it first.

 ### Create a Compressed Request